aplteam/Tatin/docs/TatinForContributors.md

 A>
 A> If you want (or must) take advantage of the test framework's features in order to, say, hunt down a bug, then you should look into the two functions `#.Tatin.TestCases.RunTests` and `#.Tatin.TestCasesServer.RunTests`.
 A>
-A> In particular the `Prepare` function, which is called by the `RunTests` functions, is important: it instantiates the `Tester2` class as `T`, and that's the starting point for whatever your are trying to achieve.
+A> In particular the `Prepare` function, which is called by the `RunTests` functions, is important: it instantiates the `Tester2` class as `T`, and that's the starting point for whatever you are trying to achieve.

 ## Do your thing

 Now that you have a working version of Tatin on your machine you can start contributing.

-If you find parts of this document confusing, outdated, unclear or missing bits and pieces: change it: that might well be your first valuable contribution.
+If you find parts of this document confusing, outdated, unclear or missing bits and pieces: change it; that might well be your first valuable contribution.

 Whether you improved the documentation or fixed a bug or added a feature, at the end of the day you need to create a Pull Request (PR).
 That will make the people in charge of the Tatin project check your contribution.
 At the time of writing that is APL Team Ltd, but this might (and eventually will) change in the future of course.